a1928375/Parsing/README.md

                [7,8,9]

 These parse exactly like tuples, except that they use square brackets instead of parentheses, and singleton lists like [7] are valid.
 Your parser should return ("list", ...) as above, so [7,8] would return ("list",[("number",7),("number",8)]).

+(6) Implementing RE:  In this problem you will write a lexer, parser and interpreter for strings representing regular expressions.
+Your program will output a non-deterministic finite state machine that accepts the same language as that regular expression.
+For example, on input

+     ab*c

+Your program might output

+     edges = { (1,'a')  : [ 2 ] ,
+               (2,None) : [ 3 ] ,    # epsilon transition
+               (2,'b')  : [ 2 ] ,
+               (3,'c')  : [ 4 ] }

+    accepting = [4]

+    start = 1

+We will consider the following regular expressions:

+       single characters       #       a
+       regexp1 regexp2         #       ab
+       regexp *                #       a*
+       regexp1 | regexp2       #       a|b
+       ( regexp )              #       (a|b)* -- same as (?:a|b)

+That's it.
+We won't consider [a-c] because it's just a|b|c, and we won't consider a+ because it's just aa*.
+We will not worry about escape sequences.
+Single character can be a-z, A-Z or 0-9 -- that's it.
+No need to worry about strange character encodings.
+We'll use ( ) for regular expression grouping instead of (?: ) just to make the problem simpler.
+Don't worry about precedence or associativity.
+We'll fully parenthesize all regular expressions before giving them to you.
+You will write a procedure re_to_nfsm(re_string).
+It takes as input a single argument -- a string representing a regular expression.
+It returns a tuple (edges,accepting,start) corresponding to an NSFM that accepts the same language as that regular expression.
+Hint: Make a lexer and a paser and an interpreter.
+Your interpreter may find it handy to know the current state and the goal state.
+Make up as many new states as you need.